dsheedes/cd_notifications/README.md

 2. Navigate your terminal to `cd_notifications/html`
 3. Run `npm i` to install all the packages

 *Use `npm run build` to compile the code.
 It will appear under `cd_notifications/html/dist`.
-This folder contains ready the ready to run resource*
+This folder contains ready the ready to run UI.
+(Contents of this folder would go inside the `html` folder on the server)*

 *Use `npm run dev` to test the UI locally.
 (Lua side won't work.)*